Prometheus3375/destiny2-auto-fishing/resources/config-guide.md

 ## Adjusting tolerance

-**Note**: this is available only if the tools is installed as a Python module.
+**Note**: this is available only if the tool is installed as a Python module.

 Tolerance value specifies how far the pixel values of a captured image can differ from the pixel values of the image at `key_image_path` to trigger fish catch.